derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 This is an important point to remember because we will see in the coming years that Theymos starts doing exactly the opposite with devestating effects.

+#### The same day

+Luke Dashjr creates a Github issue to [remove any mention of micropayments from Bitcoin.org.](https://github.com/bitcoin-dot-org/bitcoin.org/issues/247#issue-19702662)

+>Bitcoin is not a micro-payment system.
+Until someone creates one that works with Bitcoin reasonably, it probably shouldn't be mentioned as a feature.

 #### 16 November 2013

 Some of John Dillon's [emails leaked in an alleged hack.](https://bitcointalk.org/index.php?topic=335658.0)